May 26, 2020 / Esther Choy

 Many leaders find themselves in Agrawal’s shoes.
 They know they want to tell stories but are left scratching their heads about how to go about it.
 Sometimes they even tell themselves, “But I don’t have any stories!”

 Everyone has stories.
 Each and every leader is sitting on top of a goldmine called life.
-It just takes some digging to find the right story.
+It just takes some digging to identify good stories.
 Keep in mind that it doesn’t have to be work-related.
 Rather, it can be from your personal life, just like Agrawal’s story.
 It can even be from your childhood—as long as you make it relevant.

 There are two important questions to ask when searching for an effective leadership story.